Skip to content

 • Scripts read from current file system state

-• Still protected by localhost-only binding
+• Still protected by Electron process isolation

 • More vulnerable to file system manipulation